mfarid99/Projects/README.md

 I also researched a function that makes the submit button works when Enter is pushed.
 That was exciting.

 The second DIV is a slideshow outlining some of the content that the website offer such as news related to politics, sports, elections, entertainment..etc with a photo representing every them.
 I tried everything in my power to have the description of each slide at the bottom or on top of the images but it would not work no matter what I do.
+When the mouse hovers over the div, it stops moving and resumes after moving the mouse off.

 I also created a background that covers the entire page iwth a traditional classic newsstand image.
 I changed the opacity so that it does not distract or overcrowd the rest of the page.